kurpeeren/DOF5_Robot_Arm_Electronics/README.md

 The planned material list for the project is shown in the provided BOM (Bill of Materials) list below.
 Quantities and packages of the materials are specified.

-You can find the path to the BOM list in .csv format by following this link: [BOM List CSV](Hardware/BOM_PCB_Trex_Staj v2.0_2022-07-13.csv)
+You can find the path to the BOM list in .csv format by following this link: (Hardware/BOM_PCB_Trex_Staj v2.0_2022-07-13.csv)

 ![Devre Kartı Tasarımı](Images/bomlist.png)